-You may have seen this picture on Facebook or Instagram over the weekend of my first ever go painting fabric with Annie Sloan Chalk Paint.
-I had read about it and seen some amazing results and decided to have a go with one of the two little bedroom chairs I found on the side of the road recently.
-I love the shape of these but was not keen on the skirt, and while I love old fashioned patterns in fabrics, was not overly keen on the overall feel of the chair.
+Do you have an old chair that has seen better days?
+You may want to change the fabric, but if you don’t want to go to the trouble and expense, you can always paint it with chalk paint!
+I created this look a few years ago after reading about how to chalk paint fabric chairs, and seeing some amazing results.
+So I decided to have a go with one of the two little bedroom chairs I found on the side of the road.
+I loved the shape of these chairs but was not keen on the skirt or the fabric.
+I do love old fashioned patterns in fabrics, but was not overly keen on the overall feel of the chair.
 So in I went with Annie Sloan Chalk Paint in Napoleonic Blue – one of my absolute favourites.

-I started with quite thin paint but as I worked I added more paint and less water as I wanted to cover the patterns – not the texture, which I love, but the colours.
+3. I started with quite thin paint, with more water in the mix, but as I worked I added more paint and less water to cover the patterns – not the texture.
 I had read some people have had trouble covering patterned fabrics and that is one reason I chose the dark colour, other than the fact I love this colour!

 And the feel of the chair?